 Learn more about the symptoms of low blood sugar, as well as the long-term effects on the body.

 The most common reason for low blood sugar is diabetes.
 In type 1 diabetes, the pancreas can no longer produce insulin.
 In type 2 diabetes, the pancreas doesn’t make enough insulin, or your body can’t use it properly.
 However, contrary to popular belief, low blood sugar isn’t exclusive to diabetes, though it is rare.
 It can also happen if your body makes more insulin than it should.

-Another possible cause of low blood sugar is drinking too much alcohol, especially on an empty stomach.
-This can interfere with the liver’s ability to release stored glucose into your bloodstream.
-Hepatitis and other problems with your liver can also lead to low blood sugar.
-Other causes include kidney disorders, anorexia nervosa, a pancreatic tumor, or adrenal gland disorders.
+Another possible cause of low blood sugar is drinking too much alcohol, especially over long periods of time.
+This can interfere with the liver’s ability to create a buildup of glucose and then release it into your bloodstream when you need it.
+Other causes include:

-After you eat, your digestive system breaks down carbohydrates and turns them into glucose to fuel your body.
-As your sugar levels rise, your pancreas releases a hormone called insulin.
-The insulin helps glucose travel within your bloodstream to cells throughout your body.
+After you eat, your digestive system breaks down carbohydrates and turns them into glucose.
+Essentially, glucose is your body’s fuel source.
+As your sugar levels rise, your pancreas releases a hormone called insulin, which helps glucose get taken up and used by cells throughout your body.
 If you have insulin-dependent diabetes, you must take the right about of insulin to get the job done.
 Any excess glucose goes to your liver for storage.

 When you go a few hours without eating, blood sugar levels go down.
-If you have a healthy pancreas, it releases a hormone called glucagon.
-That tells your liver to process the stored sugars and release them into your bloodstream.
+If you have a healthy pancreas, it releases a hormone called glucagon to make up for the absence of food.
+This hormone tells your liver to process the stored sugars and release them into your bloodstream.
 If everything works as it should, your blood sugar levels should remain in the normal range until your next meal.

-Severe low blood sugar is sometimes called insulin shock.
-Untreated, it can be very dangerous, resulting in seizures, loss of consciousness, or death.
+Untreated, severe low blood sugar can be very dangerous.
+It can result in seizures, loss of consciousness, or death.